Preparing For Grad School

 If you plan to pursue graduate study (including Masters programs) in a field other than mathematics, we urge you to consult someone in that field for advice.
 Some of the general advice given below may be helpful, but it won't substitute for advice from a professional in your field of interest.

-If you're planning to go to business school, check with the MIT Global Education & Career Development Center (E39-305).
+If you're planning to go to business school, check with Career Advising and Professional Development (E17-294).
 Many business schools send representatives to campus to interview prospective applicants, to answer questions about their schools, and so on.
-These interviews are arranged through the Global Education & Career Development Center.
+These interviews are arranged through the Career Advising and Professional Development.
 Some schools come early in the year, so don't delay.

 Graduate Work in Mathematics